Ragini132/Technothon-Kaizen-2019/README.md

 +Jumper Wires

 We are using servo motor to switch on and off the water supply depending upon the values of temperature and moisture sensor.

+## Future work:

++ This model is developed on a small scale i.e for one village further this model could be extended to nation-wide level incorporating all villages in every state across the whole country.

 ## Credits: